aica-technology/api/docs/docs/getting-started/03-installation.md

 ## The AICA package registry

-As seen in [Concepts: Introduction](../concepts/01-intro.md), AICA software comprises a collection of multiple packages around a unified framework.
-The base package includes the Dynamic State Engine, a core collection of components and controllers, the REST API and Developer Interface UI.
+As seen in [Concepts: Introduction](../concepts/01-intro.md), AICA System comprises a collection of multiple packages around a unified framework.
+The base package includes the Dynamic State Engine, a core collection of components and controllers, the REST API and AICA Studio.
 Add-on packages include additional components or hardware collections.

-AICA software packages are hosted as docker images in a private container registry.
+AICA System packages are hosted as docker images in a private container registry.
 Viewing and downloading packages from the registry requires a valid [license](./02-licensing.md).

 ### Listing available AICA packages